 Image

 For tens of thousands of years pre-colonisation, the waterways of the waring (Goulburn River) and its lush tributaries have sustained seasonal food sources and a nourishing cultural life for the Taungurung people, and in return, the Taungurung people have cared for and sustained this place - Taungurung Country.
 Biik has been profoundly changed by colonisation, yet our cultural relationship and responsibilities to biik remain.
 Journey with us to understand our cultural values and our cultural heritage – past, present, and future, specifically relating to the story of baan (water) – the lifeblood of biik.

 We take you to a special place that holds deep cultural value.
 It is here that you can learn about the ingenuity and way of life of Taungurung Ancestors who survived by reading and adapting to the changing conditions of these floodplains.
-Take part in a traditional Welcome Smoking Ceremony, spend time yarning with two Taungurung leaders, connect with our beautiful waterways onboard a cruise through the wetlands of tabilk-tabilk (place of many waterholes) and understand what's needed to heal and protect these important cultural landscapes.
+Take part in a special wawa biik welcome ritual, spend time yarning with two cultural guides, connect with our beautiful waterways onboard a cruise through the wetlands of tabilk-tabilk (place of many waterholes) and understand what's needed to heal and protect these important cultural landscapes.

 Inclusions

-This 4.5-hour cultural experience departs and ends at Tahbilk Winery - Wetlands View Restaurant, includes travel by wawa biik 4WD vehicle to a cultural site, provides quality time with two Taungurung guides, a traditional Welcome Smoking Ceremony, lunch under the peppercorn trees, a cruise on the Tahbilk wetlands, and plenty of opportunities to ask questions about our culture and what you can do to support Taungurung Country and community aspirations.
+This 4.5-hour cultural experience departs and ends at Tahbilk Winery - Wetlands View Restaurant, includes travel by wawa biik 4WD vehicle to a cultural site, provides quality time with our guides, a welcome ritual, lunch under the peppercorn trees, a cruise on the Tahbilk wetlands, and plenty of opportunities to yarn and have your questions answered.

+Image